Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

 In figures~\ref{fig:estimation_AoA20} and \ref{fig:estimation_AoA60}, the estimated ensemble statistics are compared against the decoded vorticity reconstructed from the true latent vectors, referred to as the \emph{true decoded} vorticity.
-It is important to note that even the true decoded vorticity exhibits non-negligible reconstruction error relative to the reference field, which defines the attainable lower bound on prediction error.
+It is important to note that even the true decoded vorticity exhibits non-negligible reconstruction error relative to the reference field, and this error defines the attainable lower bound on prediction error.
 This field represents the best reconstruction achievable by the learned autoencoder.
 Accordingly, the prediction mean is evaluated relative to the true decoded field using the error metric $\varepsilon_d = ||\vor_d - \h{\vor}||_2/||\vor_d||_2$, where $\vor_d$ denotes the true decoded vorticity.
 The vorticity reconstructions demonstrate similar trends: in all snapshots, the estimated ensemble mean fields are in good agreement with the true decoded vorticity, capturing the primary vortical structures and their evolution over time.
 As expected, reconstruction errors $\varepsilon_d$ are largest immediately after the disturbance enters the domain and hits the tip of the airfoil, but progressively decrease as the estimator assimilates new observations and corrects the predicted state.
-However, the gust core as well as regions farther from the pressure sensors and near the periphery of the separated shear layers show larger deviations from the reference flow.
+However, the gust core, as well as regions farther from the pressure sensors and near the periphery of the wake, show larger deviations from the reference flow.
 This discrepancy can be attributed to the lower sensitivity of the pressure sensors to flow variations in those areas, as reflected in the increased uncertainty of the estimates.
-Overall, the estimator remains highly confident and accurate in reconstructing the dominant flow features associated with both the disturbance and other large-scale vortical structures.
-Nonetheless, it is less certain about the precise strength of the gust and primary vortex boundaries, where the vortical structures are of a smaller scale and so contribute less to the surface pressure signatures.
+Overall, the estimator remains highly confident (with narrow uncertainty bounds) and accurate in reconstructing the dominant flow features associated with both the disturbance and other large-scale vortical structures.